.wpb_animate_when_almost_visible { opacity: 1; }

 Use this API Contact us

-Billing for Business API uses OAuth 2.0 to grant third-party applications.
-The API supports 2 modes:
+The Billing for Business API uses OAuth 2.0 to authorize third-party applications.
+It supports two modes:

-• 2 legs + API key well adapted for Machine 2 Machine architecture
+• 2 legs + API Key: Ideal for Machine-to-Machine (M2M) architectures.

-• 3 legs well adapted for User to Machine to Machine.
-Orange will authenticate the end-user.
-This method is not available yet, and should be available this summer
+• 3 legs: Suitable for User-to-Machine-to-Machine interactions, with Orange authenticating the end-user.
+This mode is not yet available and should be available this summer.

 These authentication methods and their implementations are described here.

-The 'API-Key' is delivered by Orange Business Services (Please contact your representative) and must be added in all HTTP headers calls.
+The API-Key is provided by Orange Business Services (contact your representative) and must be included in all HTTP request headers.

-Note: All samples are for 2 legs + API key method, for the 3 legs method, you have just to remove the X-API-Key header.
+Note: All examples use the 2 legs + API Key method.
+For the 3 legs method, simply remove the X-Api-Key header.

 curl -X GET \